EverQuote (NASDAQ:EVER) Price Target Raised to $25.00

-EverQuote (NASDAQ:EVER – Get Free Report) had its price objective upped by equities researchers at B. Riley from $18.00 to $25.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
-The firm currently has a “buy” rating on the stock.
-B. Riley’s price target points to a potential upside of 29.87% from the company’s current price.
+EverQuote (NASDAQ:EVER – Get Free Report) had its target price boosted by stock analysts at JPMorgan Chase & Co. from $13.00 to $25.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The firm presently has an “overweight” rating on the stock.
+JPMorgan Chase & Co.‘s price objective indicates a potential upside of 45.26% from the company’s current price.

-Several other analysts also recently commented on EVER.
-Needham & Company LLC raised their target price on shares of EverQuote from $15.00 to $25.00 and gave the stock a “buy” rating in a report on Tuesday.
-Raymond James upgraded shares of EverQuote from a “market perform” rating to an “outperform” rating and set a $13.00 price objective on the stock in a report on Tuesday, December 12th.
+Other equities analysts have also recently issued reports about the stock.
+Needham & Company LLC lifted their target price on shares of EverQuote from $15.00 to $25.00 and gave the company a “buy” rating in a report on Tuesday.
+Raymond James upgraded shares of EverQuote from a “market perform” rating to an “outperform” rating and set a $13.00 target price on the stock in a research report on Tuesday, December 12th.
+B. Riley boosted their target price on shares of EverQuote from $18.00 to $25.00 and gave the company a “buy” rating in a research note on Tuesday.
 Finally, Craig Hallum initiated coverage on shares of EverQuote in a research note on Tuesday, December 5th.
-They issued a “buy” rating and a $16.00 target price for the company.
-One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average target price of $19.40.
+They set a “buy” rating and a $16.00 price objective for the company.
+One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to MarketBeat, EverQuote has a consensus rating of “Moderate Buy” and a consensus price target of $20.80.

 Institutional Trading of EverQuote